Often used in Japanese cuisine to elevate the umami flavor of various dishes, miso paste is a great addition to have in your kitchen.

 To avoid this, it’s always best to use a large container and leave an inch of headspace so your freezer-safe container can expand accordingly.

-If you’re looking to use portions of miso paste and miso soup in your cooking, a great way to prepare ahead is by portioning them into ice cube trays and freezing them in a freezer-safe bag.
+If you’re looking to use portions of miso paste and miso soup in your cooking, a great way to prepare ahead is by portioning the miso with the right amount of water into ice cube trays and freezing them in a freezer-safe bag.

 This allows you to grab the right amount of miso paste or miso soup each time, without having to thaw the entire container and re-freeze it later.